MaltEcosystem/solidity-challenge/README.md

 **Bonus points if you write a suite of tests for the new code**

 ## Deliverables
+* Clone this repo locally
-* Fork this repo into your own **PRIVATE** repo.
+* Create a new **PRIVATE** repo.
 Do the work in this private repo so your challenge implementation isn't discoverable online.
 * Add `0xScotch` to the repo
 * When you are done inform Scotch that you are finished and the Malt team will look over your work.